 Even if you only have space for a stove, refrigerator, and sink, you can use burner covers to create a work surface.
 Follow this easy tutorial to make your own custom covers for very little money.

 7. Clear counter space by adding wall shelves.

 One of the reasons people keep things on their counters is to have all those frequently used items in view.
-If you're short on work space, but want to keep your plates and pantry items in plain view, consider open shelving.
+If you're short on work space, but want to keep your plates and pantry items in plain view, consider adding open shelving — anywhere you can!
 Move dishes, spices, and even small appliances off the counter and onto the walls to clear space for prep while keeping everything out where you can still see it.

 8. Make your own custom kitchen island.

 This one requires a bit more effort, but in a small space, a custom island can be easier to fit than a standard size.
 Julia and Bruno prove that it can be done inexpensively and beautifully.
 They made their island from a butcher block counter and IKEA trestle legs.